GWU-DBMS-For-Analytics/Parrish_EMSE6586_FinalProj/README.md

     - Generate word clouds of hashtags (circle back on these when you have accounts grouped)

-    - On average, what hashtags are paired together?

-    - Query using mongo for both time and hashtag frequency to generate plots of hashtags over time

-    - Do this seperate from Elon's account and with just Elon's tweets

-2. Evaluate use of hashtags as a labelling technique:
+2.    **Ran out of time** Evaluate use of hashtags as a labelling technique:

     - Query tweet content only from mongo